pycom/pycom-documentation/content/updatefirmware/ltemodem.md

 2. Take note of the Serial port used and close the IDE.

 3. Go to the directory where you saved the `sqnsupgrade` script and run the following commands in the command line / terminal
-    ```
+    ```python
     $ python3
     >>> import sqnsupgrade
+    >>> sqnsupgrade.run('Serial_Port', '/path/to/name.dup')
+    # WARNING!
+If you are updating from version 33080, use the updater.elf file as well
-    >>> sqnsupgrade.run('Serial_Port', '/path/to/name.dup', '/path/to/updater.elf')
+    # >>> sqnsupgrade.run('Serial_Port', '/path/to/name.dup', '/path/to/updater.elf')
     ```
     >Note: Replace the paths and `name.dup` with the actual files.
 There are different versions for `CAT-M1`  and `NB-IoT`

-4. The `updater.elf` script will make sure the firmware is updated.
-It takes about 5 minutes.
+4. The update is now running.
 Note that the update may seem to 'stall' around 7-10% and again at 99%.
 This is completely normal.
     >Note: **Do not disconnect power to the module during the updating process**
 5. The updater will show `SYSTEM VERSION` when it is done, and return control to REPL.